 II.
-AGRICULTURAL AND FOREST RESOURCES agricultural resources are significant environmental effect California Agricultural Land Evaluation and Site Asses California Dept. of Conservation as an optional model that and farmland.
-In determining whether impacts to forest significant environmental effects, lead agencies may rest California Department of Forestry and Fire Protection of Land, including the Forest and Range Assessment Project; and forest carbon measurement methodology put the California Air Resources Board.
-Would the project ects, lead age sment Model to use in assest resources, if fer to informategarding the ct and the Forrovided in For ncies may (1997) possing imposition com- state's inverse Legace refer to the repared by acts on ago timberland piled by the rentory of a cy Assess the y the griculture id, are he f forest ment a) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program (FMMP) of the California Resources Agency, to nonagricultural use?
-No, the Project is not located on land designated as far mland. b) Conflict with existing zoning for agricultural use, or a Williamson Act contract? $\boxtimes$ No, the Project is not located on land zoned exclusively Williamson Act contracts. for agriculti ıre.
-Inyo County h as no c) Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code section 12220(g)), timberland (as defined by Public Resources Code section 4526), or timberland zoned Timberland Production (as defined by Government Code section 51104(g))? ⊠ No, the Project Area does not include forest land or timber timberland, or Timberland Production. erland, or land zone d for fore st land, d) Result in the loss of forest land or conversion of forest land to non-forest use? ⊠ No, the Project is not located on forest land. e) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland, to non-agricultural use? ⊠ No, the Project is not located on farmland and is not come Project Area has no history of agricultural production.
-It may exist on surrounding properties, the Project would he those activities. o the exter nt that agr icultural activities
+AGRICULTURAL AND FOREST RESOURCES: In determining whether impacts to agricultural resources are significant environmental effects, lead agencies may refer to the California Agricultural Land Evaluation and Site Assessment Model (1997) prepared by the California Dept. of Conservation as an optional model to use in assessing impacts on agriculture and farmland.
+In determining whether impacts to forest resources, including timberland, are significant environmental effects, lead agencies may refer to information compiled by the California Department of Forestry and Fire Protection regarding the state's inventory of forest land, including the Forest and Range Assessment Project and the Forest Legacy Assessment Project; and forest carbon measurement methodology provided in Forest Protocols adopted by the California Air Resources Board.
+Would the project: a) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program (FMMP) of the California Resources Agency, to nonagricultural use?
+No, the Project is not located on land designated as far mland. b) Conflict with existing zoning for agricultural use, or a Williamson Act contract? $\boxtimes$ No, the Project is not located on land zoned exclusively for agriculture.
+Inyo County has no Williamson Act contracts.

+c) Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code section 12220(g)), timberland (as defined by Public Resources Code section 4526), or timberland zoned Timberland Production (as defined by Government Code section 51104(g))?
+No, the Project Area does not include forest land or timb timberland, or Timberland Production. erland, or land zoned d for fore st land, d) Result in the loss of forest land or conversion of forest land to non-forest use? $\boxtimes$ No, the Project is not located on forest land. e) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland, to non-agricultural use? ⊠ No, the Project is not located on farmland and is not con Project Area has no history of agricultural production.
+I may exist on surrounding properties, the Project would h those activities.
+To the exter nt that agr icultural activities